Baibhab97/springboot-redis/README.md

-# Spring-Boot application using Redis
+# Spring Boot application using Redis

-This is a sample spring-boot project to demonstrate redis intgeration with spring-boot.
+This is a sample spring boot project to demonstrate redis intgeration with spring boot.

 ## Requirements
 * Java 11